Raphire/SusAlert/README.md

 # SusAlert
 SusAlert is an alt1 toolkit app for the croesus fight, it keeps track of croesus' attacks and gives you onscreen warnings.
+It can also display the status of the crystal mask spell, and alert you with a sound when it expires.

 ![SusAlert-MainWindow](/assets/mainscreen.png)

 ## How to use
 SusAlert is very easy to use, simply install and open the plugin in alt1 toolkit.
-The plugin will automatically detect when the croesus fight starts or ends.
+It will automatically detect when the croesus fight starts and ends!
+Some features can be enabled and disabled in the settings, which can be accessed by pressing the cog icon in the top right.

-The timer may drift after the mid fungi (attack) phase, to prevent this you can manually click the sync button (or press alt + 1) when the mid fungi dies.
-It's also possible to customize the default delays & timings in the plugin settings.
+The timer may drift out of sync after the mid fungi (attack) phase, but you can manually sync it by clicking the sync button (or press alt + 1) when the mid fungi dies, it's also possible to tweak the timing in the settings.

 ## Requirements
 To function SusAlert needs the following: